Powerlearnproject/se-day1-assignment-MwangiWambugu/README.md

 """

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+"""
+Tell me about a dog

+Give me brief overview of dog breeds and their characteristics.
+"""